fernando-fix/fernando-fix/README.md

 🔵 I am 33 years old and I live in Sorocaba-SP

-🔵 I would like to become a PHP developer (Studying since 2021-nov)
+🔵 I would like to become a PHP developer (Studying since november/2021)

-🔵 I am an intermediate english student - (studying since 2022-feb, A2->B1)
+🔵 I am an Intermediate English student - (studying since february/2022, A2->B1)

 ## ✅ Contact me: